 Phoenix Pop-Up Campers

 Based in Commerce City, Colorado.
 Phoenix Pop-Up Campers launched in the 1980s after the family sold the name Four Wheel Campers.
 Now they manufacturer custom pop-up truck campers with a welded aluminum cage frame.
-Their flatbed truck camper option can be found under chassis mounted.
+Their flatbed truck campers can be custom fitted for the truck that it’s being mounted on.

 Website: http://phoenixpopup.com